 Despite unprecedented global circumstances, the previously postponed 2020 Summer Olympics have finally been given the green light.
 Throughout, Team Singapore’s would-be Olympians have kept a brave face and never wavered — their tenacity will be rewarded when they compete on sports’ grandest stage, starting Jul.
 23 2021.

-Representing the country in the women’s 49erFX event Kimberly Lim and Cecilia Low.
+Representing the country in the women’s 49erFX event are Kimberly Lim and Cecilia Low.
 The duo earned a spot in the 2019 Hyundai 49er, 49erFX and Nacra 17 World Championships in Auckland.
 Ryan Lo and Amanda Ng are also headed to the Games after winning their laser sailing and windsurfing events respectively at the Mussanah Open Championship in Oman.

 20-year-olds Kiria Tikanah Abdul Rahman and Amita Berthier are some of the youngest to qualify for the Olympics, after winning the epee and foil events respectively at Asia-Oceania Olympic qualification tournament in Uzbekistan.